Skip to Content

 What is a Revocable vs. Irrevocable Trust?

 Simply put, the Grantor cannot revoke an Irrevocable Trust; he can rescind a Revocable Trust.
-These two trust groups have different Estate Planning and Asset Protection purposes.
+These two trust groups have different Estate Planning and Asset Protection functions.

 Irrevocable Trust Medicaid Planning